-How do I find clinical trial sites?
+How do I find clinical Research sites?

 What is a site selection visit?

-A site selection visit (SSV), also known as a site qualification visit (SQV) or pre-study qualification visit (PSQV) involves a representative of the sponsor organization touring a proposed clinical study site to assess its capabilities to carry out a proposed clinical trial.
+A site selection visit (SSV), also known as a site qualification visit (SQV) or pre-study qualification visit (PSQV) involves a representative of the sponsor organization touring a proposed clinical study site to assess its capabilities to carry out a proposed clinical Research.